fbaldo31/crypto-trend-bot/readme.md

 ## Pre-requisites

-- Python 3.6
+- Python 3.7
 - anaconda 3
-- sklearn and all its required dependencies
+- slicklearn and all its required dependencies
-- Django (To be remove ?)
+- matplotlib
+- django
+- seaborn
+- pil
+- lxml

 ## Settings